obonaventure/CNP3-exercises/bgp/inginious-tasks/README.md

 to be replaced by the corresponding AS names.

-You can also specify that you want to shuffle the network by adding a line containing "SHUFFLE".
+You can also specify that you want to shuffle the network by adding a line containing `SHUFFLE`.
 This will shuffle the network for the students (and only the students, therefore the python file created when parsing the network file will be the same with or without "SHUFFLE").